 Originally from the western United States, Kelly Wilson earned a bachelor’s degree in Theatre Arts Education, with a minor in English Education, and has worked as a teacher and artistic director for many years.
 She first developed her passion for Shakespeare in high school, which quickly extended to a variety of other classical texts, such as ancient Greek and Medieval theatre.

 In 1999, while completing a Master of Arts in Theatre, she converted her fascination with the Shakespearean films of Kenneth Branagh into a thesis, examining the methods he uses to present Shakespeare’s language so clearly to a modern audience.
-As a result of Kelly’s study, she theorised that the key to making Shakespeare’s language communicate clearly to a digital age audience is through maintaining the complex interrelationship between the verbal and the visual components of his poetic language through film techniques such as the use of voice-over and re-enactment.
+As a result of Wilson’s study, she theorised that the key to making Shakespeare’s language communicate clearly to a digital age audience is through maintaining the complex interrelationship between the verbal and the visual components of his poetic language through film techniques such as the use of voice-over and re-enactment.

-Believing it might be possible to adapt Branagh’s filmic approaches to the theatrical stage, Kelly participated in a five day intensive workshop in July 2013 designed for theatre teachers, led by the Royal Shakespeare Company and the University of Warwick, entitled Teaching Shakespeare: Stand Up for Shakespeare.
+Believing it might be possible to adapt Branagh’s filmic approaches to the theatrical stage, Wilson participated in a five day intensive workshop in July 2013 designed for theatre teachers, led by the Royal Shakespeare Company and the University of Warwick, entitled Teaching Shakespeare: Stand Up for Shakespeare.
 During this programme, she realised that the techniques taught in this course to assist young students to comprehend Shakespearean language could also be used in live performances to communicate with a highly visual, 21st century audience.
-For the following three years, Kelly adapted and developed a variety of visualisation techniques with her theatre students in work with classical texts written by Shakespeare and Sophocles, such as A Midsummer Night’s Dream, Twelfth Night, Much Ado About Nothing, Antigone and Oedipus Rex.
+For the following three years, Wilson adapted and developed a variety of visualisation techniques with her theatre students in work with classical texts written by Shakespeare and Sophocles, such as A Midsummer Night’s Dream, Twelfth Night, Much Ado About Nothing, Antigone and Oedipus Rex.

-Kelly’s desire to focus more exclusively on her work as an artistic director led her to the MA Text and Performance programme with the Royal Academy of Dramatic Art and Birkbeck, University of London in 2016.
+Wilson’s desire to focus more exclusively on her work as an artistic director led her to the MA Text and Performance programme with the Royal Academy of Dramatic Art and Birkbeck, University of London in 2016.
 During her study, she put into practice the theories and visualisation techniques she had developed as a theatre teacher and director, combined with new discoveries involving immersive theatre which allows audience members more control over their theatrical experience, in a manner which provokes reflection upon their individual lives as well as current societal issues.
-Kelly seeks to continue this exploration and experimentation in the work she creates for Adaptivity Theatre Company.
+Wilson seeks to continue this exploration and experimentation in the work she creates for Adaptivity Theatre Company.